ZHZisZZ/dllm-trainer/examples/editflow/README.md

     --dataset_args "allenai/tulu-3-sft-mixture" \
     --output_dir "models/EditFlow-LLaDA-8B-Instruct-Adapt/tulu-3-sft-mixture" \
     --x0_sampler "masks[length:128]" \
     --max_length 1024 \
     --num_train_epochs 4 \
-    --learning_rate 2e-5
+    --learning_rate 5e-5
 ```

-After training, you can use the generate scripts to provide a visualized decoding trace to see how the model performs *insertion* and *deletion* beyond regular mask *substitutions*.
+After training, you can use the [generate.py](/examples/editflow/generate.py) scripts to provide a visualized decoding trace to see how the model performs *insertion* and *deletion* beyond regular mask *substitutions*.
+See [Sampling](#optional-slurm-setup) for details.

 ## Pretraining & Finetuning from scratch